datawire/datawire-connect/README.md

 ```
 #### Running an Example

-The first demo to try is the `HelloRPC` demo.
+The first demo to try is the `helloRPC` demo.
 We have a microservice running in
-the cloud that you can call using the `HelloRPC` client example:
+the cloud that you can call using the `helloRPC` client example:

 ```
-cd datawire-quark/examples/HelloRPC
+cd datawire-quark/examples/helloRPC
 quark --python package hello.q pip install hello/py/dist/hello-0.1.0-py2-none-any.whl python pyclient.py